-Most adults seeking an evaluation have spent a lifetime learning to compensate for symptoms such as inattention, disorganization, and impulsivity.
+Most adults seeking an evaluation have spent a lifetime learning to compensate for ADHD symptoms such as inattention, disorganization, and impulsivity.
 Because they are bright, creative, and good problem solvers, these undiagnosed individuals find ways to make life work for them — often until mounting family and career responsibilities push them to seek a diagnosis and symptom relief.
 Dr. William Dodson, a board-certified adult psychiatrist who has specialized in adults with ADHD for the last 23 years, says the average age of diagnosis in his practice is 39.

-Common complaints among adults with undiagnosed ADHD include:
+Common symptoms of ADHD among adults include:

 - Distractibility and inconsistent focus